Sam is a Simple and Minimalist theme for Hugo. It lets you categorize and showcase your content the way you want to.

 Content-focused page templates for list pages, single pages, and posts

-A responsive CSS grid gallery page that renders from a folder of images
+A responsive CSS grid gallery page that renders from images in your Page Bundle

 Custom navigation menu set via config.toml